OUR LADY of WALSINGHAM

 The shrine of the Blessed Virgin at Walsingham was one of the major pilgrimage destinations in medieval England.
 Built to commemorate a series of visions experienced by Richeldis de Faverches in the 11th century, it housed a miracle-working statue.
 The shrine was looted and desecrated under Henry VIII, and the statue was removed to Chelsea and burned.

-My drawing is loosely based on a statue in the restored Chapel of St. Catherine, about a mile from the ruins at Walsingham.
+My drawing is based on a statue in the restored Chapel of St. Catherine, about a mile from the ruins at Walsingham.
 Mary is seated on a throne, and holds a lily stalk in her hand.
 The Christ Child sits on her lap and holds a book.

 The text below the central image is a line from a 15th century English poem:

 I syng of a myden that is makeles.

 I formatted the drawing like a recto leaf in an illuminated manuscript.
 The design of the border was heavily influenced by the Sherborne Missal, a manuscript illuminated in 14th century England.
 Stylized vines twist through it, supporting geometric ornaments and small sections of millefleur and seashell patterns.
 To the right is a Gothic monstrance housing an image of the Man of Sorrows.
 In the bas-de-page I drew pilgrims coming to and going from the Chapel of St. Catherine; in medieval times, it was common for pilgrims to remove their shoes there to walk the final mile to Walsingham on bare feet.
 Thus it became known as the Slipper Chapel.

 King of alle kynges to here Sone che ches.